MyBaloise Link öffnet in einem neuen Tab

 Gardening equipment, such as hedge trimmers or lawn mowers, is deemed movable property just like your garden furniture or parasol as long as these items are not fixed to the ground.

-At Baloise, gardening equipment is insured against theft and damage due to bad weather in your Home insurance policy.
-You just need to remember to indicate the value of your equipment when you take out your policy or declare it to your insurer if you are buying new equipment.
+At Baloise, gardening equipment is covered by the pool/garden package.
+Consider taking out this option or declare it to your insurer if you are buying new equipment.